Table of Contents

 Creative heaven: There is so much you can to your photos including using auto fix, filters, adding frames and stickers, adjusting the gamma (contrast, saturation and brightness), sharpening up the focus, adding text and cropping/rotating.

 There is even a brush feature which lets you “paint” on the photos.

 Winner of the bonus features challenge: DRAW (both printers have plenty of cool stuff).

 Summing Up: Who wins the HP Sprocket vs Polaroid Zip battle?

 The fight is over; our two gallant printers have given their all, but their can only be one winner.
 The face-off between the HP Sprocket and the Polaroid Zip has given us quite ride – but who wins?

 Taking into account all our tests including: setup, print quality, speed, portability, price and features we feel the HP Sprocket just edges past the ZIP.

 Both printers are brilliant at what they do, printing out smartphone or tablet photos on the go.
 If you decide the buy the Polaroid ZIP then you would not be disappointed that’s for sure.

-Our 2018 Champion and winner of the funphotcreator.com HP Sprocket vs Polaroid Zip Face-Off is the HP Sprocket and you take a look at this little beauty on Amazon.
+Our 2021 Best Buy Champion and Winner of the funphotcreator.com HP Sprocket vs Polaroid Zip Face-Off is the HP Sprocket 2nd Edition and you take a look at this little beauty on Amazon.